algosup/2023-2024-project-5-flutter-team-7/docs/functional_specifications.md

 ### 1.1 Overview

-Adopte Un Candidat modernizes recruitment by anonymizing candidates and companies, prioritizing soft skills evaluation, and embracing a human-centered approach to hiring.
+"Adopte 1 Candidat" modernizes recruitment by anonymizing candidates and companies, prioritizing soft skills evaluation, and embracing a human-centered approach to hiring.
 The platform facilitates easy interaction between candidates and companies, promoting fair and efficient recruitment practices.

 ### 1.2 Purpose